On 30th January 1607, sea walls either side of the Severn Estuary were overwhelmed by flood waters.

 Much of the Gwent, Somerset and Gloucestershire Levels were inundated, killing hundreds of people and many animals.
 The floodwaters reached depths of 10 feet in some areas, and several cities were affected, including Cardiff, Bristol and Gloucester.

-The flood was caused by a combination of an unusually high spring tide, low atmospheric pressure, which caused sea levels to rise further, and a violent storm.
+The flood was probably caused by a combination of an unusually high spring tide, low atmospheric pressure, which caused sea levels to rise further, and a violent storm.
+The resulting storm surge overtopped or breached the sea defences and flooded the land to devastating effect, creating one of Britain’s worst natural disasters.

 1884 reprint of ‘chapbook’ (Steve Rippon)